 What Your Toothache Could Say about Your Oral Health

 Did you know that a toothache can be an indicator of a serious oral health problem?
-While it is true that not all toothaches require dental treatment, your Grand Prairie dentist, Dr. Quinn Smith, does recommend carefully monitoring toothache, whenever you experience one.
+While it is true that not all toothaches require dental treatment, your Grand Prairie dentist, Dr. Quinn Smith, does recommend carefully monitoring a toothache, whenever you experience one.
 You should especially pay attention to toothaches that linger for several days as they are more likely to be the result of an oral health problem.
 Fleeting sensitivities, on the other hand, are more often the result of irritants that become wedged between teeth.

 Toothaches and Oral Health Problems